umarcor/hwstudio/docs/source/userguide.rst

 .. hint::

-    When a ZIP file of collections is added to Icestudio, it is installed in `~/.icestudio/collections`.
+    When a ZIP file of collections is added to hwstudio, it is installed in `~/.hwstudio/collections`.

 Help